 On any dating site, you have the opportunity to tell people what you’re about.
-With eharmony, it’s easy to tell that you’re looking for relationships, friendship and maybe marriage.
-Same goes for Christian Mingle.
+With eharmony, it’s easy to tell that you’re looking for relationships, friendship, and maybe marriage.
+The same goes for Christian Mingle.

 On eharmony, it could go either way.
 If religion is a top priority to you, it’s pretty obvious which site you may want to navigate to.
 But keep in mind that, like eharmony, users can pick other religions, too.

 Intros are important on any site, whether it’s these two or another, so potential dating partners know exactly what is off the limit, negotiable, and desirable to get the best experience.

 When you join any online dating site, the first thing you need to know is what you’re looking for?
 Maybe you join Christian Mingle because you want to date a Christian (wo)man.
 OK, done.

 Now what?
 So you want to join eharmony to see what the compatibility results will be.
 You find users who match you.
 Now what?
 Whether you are an introvert or extrovert, your interaction, and level of activity will highly determine how well you can do on the site.

 You cannot control finding Mr. or Mrs. Right, but you can determine how easy it will be for your favorites to reach you.
 If you’re paying for the site, and both sites pretty much require you to in order to do anything useful, you may as well get your money’s worth.

 If you’re looking for bells and whistles on Christian Mingle, you’re not going to get them.
 But keep in mind that some of the most long-lasting dating sites out today are ones that don’t go over the top with personality tests, quizzes, games, gifts, and more.